smarticoai/public-api/docs/api/interfaces/TLevelCurrent.md

 > **progress**: `number`

-The progress of the user towards next level in the percents to complete
+Progress to the next level as a 0–100 integer percentage. `100` at the highest level.